-Every technical education, adult, and skill center should have a copy of the following M-DCPS manuals:
+Every technical college and adult education center should have a copy of the following M-DCPS manuals:

+- Emergency Operations Plan (EOP)

-- Emergency Management Procedures - Procedures for Promoting and Maintaining a Safe Learning Environment - Critical-Incident Response Plan - Homeland Security and Recommended Actions for our Schools
+- Procedures for Promoting and Maintaining a Safe Learning Environment

+- Standard Response Protocol (SRP)

-It is the responsibility of each site administrator to be aware of the contents, to inform staff accordingly, and to incorporate relevant procedures from the manuals into the staff/faculty handbook.
-Procedures pertaining to accidents, injuries, illnesses, bomb threats, civil disturbances, possession of weapons, school evacuations, fire drills, and crisis interventions can be found in the Critical-Incident Response Plan.
+It is the responsibility of each site administrator to be aware of the contents, to inform staff accordingly, and to incorporate relevant procedures from the manuals into the staff/ faculty handbook.
+Procedures pertaining to accidents, injuries, illnesses, bomb threats, civil disturbances, possession of weapons, school evacuations, fire drills, and crisis interventions can be found in the Standard Response Protocol Plan.
 Critical-Incident Response team training is available through District/School Operations, Office of Special Programs.